westbardkiwi/codeComment/README.md

 best programmer so it may differ for a languages down the road...

-## My Indentation Distances/Line Spacings are as follows:
+## My Indentation Distances are as follows:

 -Indentation distances for visual asthetic are usually two spaces if I am feeling lazy it might just be a tab.
 Full tabs make blegh